A resident-led Healthy Streets project for Deptford

 At some point 200+ homes will be built on the brownfield site opposite the school.
 A crossing will be built to provide safe access to Folkestone Gardens from Deptford Park.

-in 2018, as part of the engagement activities Lewisham Council temporarily closed Scawen Road to great success.
+in 2018, as part of the engagement activities Lewisham Council temporarily closed Scawen Road for day to great success.
+In 2020 the road was closed under new COVID regulations using planters.

 Picture: Scawen Road temporary closure & engagement